adobe/reactor-developer-docs/api/reference/1.0/rule_components/index.md

 `RuleComponents` have 3 basic types:

 1. Event - an event is the trigger for a rule.
 The rule starts when the event occurs at runtime on the client device.
 Library Load, Page Top, and Click are examples of Events.
-1. Condition - a condition is a an evaluation if certain criteria are met before the `Rule` actions are executed.
+1. Condition - a condition is an evaluation if certain criteria are met before the `Rule` actions are executed.
 Once an Event occurs, conditions are evaluated.
 The `Rule` actions will only execute if all conditions are met.
 1. Actions - these are the actions you want the rule to actually perform such as sending an Adobe Analytics beacon, retrieving a custom visitor ID, or firing a particular mbox.

 Note: The Launch UI currently shows conditions and exceptions separately, but underneath they are identical.
 An exception is just a `NOT` condition.